mrhenry/core-web/packages/babel-plugin-core-web/README.md

 ## why

 Maintaining a correct but minimal polyfill bundle from [polyfill.io](https://polyfill.io/v3/) is a manual process and prone to errors.
 Babel however knows which features you actually used and the environment you are targetting.
-Bringing the two together works for us, we hope it does for you two.
+Bringing the two together works for us, we hope it does for you too.

 What is not included is a way to serve different bundles to different browsers.
 There are many ways to do this and we are working on some recipes for this.